-The pandemic reality forced many of us to take a few steps backwards – to rewind and reset – in order to surf this incremental wave of change.
-Research and insight professionals have been challenged to rethink long-standing practices and approaches in order to navigate brands through these disruptive times.
-To understand the impact of the pandemic on the future of market research, we connected with CMI experts around the world in a series of ‘Back to the Future’ interviews.
+The pandemic reality forced many of us to take a few steps backwards (to rewind and reset) in order to surf this incremental wave of change.
+Research and insight professionals have been challenged to rethink long-standing practices and approaches; that is how they can navigate brands through these disruptive times.
+We wanted to understand the impact of the pandemic on the future of market research.
+Therefore we connected with CMI experts around the world in a series of ‘Back to the Future’ interviews.

-In this interview, Jeff Haselum, Global Client Partner at InSites Consulting US, connects with Tina Tonielli, Americas Lead, Consumer Business Insights and Analytics at GSK, to talk about the role of forecasting and consumer centricity in this pandemic reality.
+In this interview, Jeff Haselum, Global Client Partner at InSites Consulting US, connects with Tina Tonielli, Americas Lead, Consumer Business Insights and Analytics at GSK.
+Together, they talk about the role of forecasting and consumer centricity in this pandemic reality.